Mahr Vehl: Fictional character biography

 Mahr Vehl is a member of the Kree, an alien race.
-He is a "Pluskommander"—described by him as being equivalent to captain—in the Kree's interstellar fleet, the Kree Void Navy.
+He is a "Pluskommander"—an equivalent to captain—in the Kree's interstellar fleet, the Kree Void Navy.
 Mahr Vehl is also a member of the Halason family, who according to Kree religion are God's chosen.
 Mahr Vehl denies this view and insists that his ancestor, Hala, was not a god—rather simply a man who believed that all that innocent life was worth saving.
 Initially a spy sent to Earth to prevent humans from developing interstellar travel, Mahr Vehl abandons his mission and adopts the identity of physicist Philip Lawson.
-Under this guise, Mahr Vehl aids in the development of an interstellar engineering program in New Mexico.
+Under this guise, Mahr Vehl aids in an interstellar engineering program in New Mexico.

 When the Kree attack the installation, Mahr Vehl is forced to reveal himself and battle the attackers.
 Although able to successfully defend the installation, Mahr Vehl is rendered unconscious and is eventually questioned by Nick Fury.
 Mahr Vehl explains he is a member of the Kree himself, and that they have been observing Earth to determine if humanity is a threat to the Kree.
 Observing mankind's violent nature, Mahr Vehl reveals that the Kree have decided to confine humanity on Earth until the entity Gah Lak Tus can destroy them, ending the potential threat.

 Another Kree force attacks the installation soon after, but is stopped by a combined team of superheroes.
 Another team of heroes—with Mahr Vehl's aid—storm the Kree ship while the aliens are on Earth.
 The commander, Yahn Rgg, activates the self-destruct mechanism, but not before Mahr Vehl hacks into the ship's database and downloads its contents into his memory banks.
 Mahr Vehl later aids the heroes against the "heralds" of Gah Lak Tus, the Silver Surfers.
 Mahr Vehl is wounded in battle, but this diversionary action gives Mister Fantastic time to use the Ultimate Nullifier, which repels Gah Lak Tus.
-Mahr Vehl then chooses to remain on Earth, and is given the title of "Captain" by Fury.
+Mahr Vehl chooses to remain on Earth, and is given the title of "Captain" by Fury.

-Mahr Vehl was under the control of the Titan Thanos when he came into possession of the Cosmic Cube.
+Mahr Vehl is under the control of the Titan Thanos when he comes into possession of the Cosmic Cube.

 In the mini-series Hunger, Mahr-Vehl sacrifices himself to destroy a "merged" Galactus with a nuclear weapon.